JaydevVadachhak/doodle-board/README.md

 # DoodleBoard

-A collaborative, real-time drawing application that allows multiple users to create, share, and save digital doodles directly in the browser.
+A pure client-side drawing application that allows you to create, save, and view digital doodles directly in your browser using local storage.

 ## Features